-5.2.1 Trainee characteristics
+5.2.1 Trainee Characteristics

 As a result of the analysis phase, the target audience should have been broadly defined.
-Trainee characteristics should be described in terms of their entry-level knowledge and skills and those characteristics likely to affect their responses to particular instructional activities.
+Trainee characteristics should be described in terms of their entry-level knowledge and skills abilities and attitudes and those characteristics likely to affect their responses to particular instructional activities.
 Information obtained in this process will guide subsequent decisions such as those regarding appropriate instructional sequences, methods and media.

-5.2.2 Instructional program design
+5.2.2 Instructional Program Design

-The instructional program design determines he knowledge and skills required to perform a task.
+The instructional program design determines in more detail he knowledge and skills abilities and attitudes required to perform a task which is defined in enabling objectives (EOs).
 These knowledge and skills lead to enabling objectives (EOs) which document the required knowledge and skill.
 These enabling objectives are then grouped and sequenced into the order most suitable for learning.

-5.2.3 Enabling objectives
+5.2.3 Enabling Objectives